Cahmoraes/utils/readme.md

 log(myNameIs('Bond')) // My name is Bond
 ```

-## pipeline(...fns)(value)
+## pipe(...fns)(value)

 Used to apply pipeline in a value.
-Pipeline implements the composition principle of mathematical, where you can compose functions to create a new function, like this example:
+Pipe implements the composition principle of mathematical, where you can compose functions to create a new function, like this example:

 <pre>h = f . g = f(g(x)).</pre>

 Each function in pipeline should receive the value passed from previous function, that is mapped by the others functions in pipeline.

-<b>This pipeline function not working with Promises.
-To this, use asyncPipeline function.</b>
+<b>This pipe function not working with Promises.
+To this, use asyncPipe function.</b>

 This transformation occurs from the left to right.